lwhorton/lwhorton.github.io/_posts/2023-03-03-the-pain-scale.md

 in the shade provide relief.
 Rest is generally not interrupted.
 While constantly uncomfortable, the pain is tolerable.

-4 - I aggrevate my shoulder while swimming.
-Too many laps leads to muscle tightening and inflamation around the capsule.
+4 - I aggravate my shoulder while swimming.
+Too many laps leads to muscle tightening and inflammation around the capsule.
 The pain is intermittent, but it's a noticeable ache.
 Medication and manual therapy alleviate most of the discomfort, and I can rest assured that the pain will subside in a few days at most.
 My daily activities mostly aren't impacted, though I won't swim again for